 - a.
-National Federations and their Team delegations, - b.
-CEV officials and referees, - c.
-Daily match schedule and its broadcast, - d.
-Previous results and current ranking in the CEV competition, - e.
+Clubs and their Team delegations,

+- b.
+CEV officials and referees,

+- c.
+Daily match schedule and its broadcast,

+- d.
+Previous results and current ranking in the CEV competition and in National competitions,

+- e.
 Any other relevant information or document.

-56. MEDIA ON SITE
+61. MEDIA ON SITE